aashishmallick/EAS/README.md

 Genre - Third person action game.
 Theme - Girl(Player) fights with NPCs in three different scenes with different fighting actions.

+# How to Play
+Run File named as "eos11.exe" and select the suitable display setting and controls settings.

 # Controls
 Arrows Keys - To move in different directions.
 TouchPad - To rotate the player.